daos-stack/daos/docs/admin/deployment.md

     already be bound to the 'daos_server' processes and trying to access them (as a non-'daos_server' user, even as root) will cause access failures.

-NVMe SSDs need to be made accessible first by running `daos_server storage prepare --nvme-only`.
+NVMe SSDs need to be made accessible first by running `daos_server storage prep-nvme`.
 The default way for DAOS to access NVMe storage is through SPDK via the VFIO user-space driver.
-To use an alternative driver with SPDK, set `--disable-vfio` in the storage prepare command to fallback to using UIO user-space driver with SPDK instead.
+To use an alternative driver with SPDK, set `--disable-vfio` in the storage prep-nvme command to fallback to using UIO user-space driver with SPDK instead.

 !!! note